- Before you begin

 3. Graphic editors

-If you have some experience working in graphic editing programs, you can easily design a brand book in Adobe Indesign or Adobe Photoshop.
+If you have some experience working in graphic editing programs, you can easily design a brand book in Adobe Indesign, Adobe Photoshop or Visme.

 - Before getting down to work, make sure you have the key elements of your visual identity ready (logo, color palettes, fonts, imagery, etc.)